Eomm/blog-posts/posts/bonus-performance-secrets.md

 # The Secrets Behind High Performance With Node.js

+I always strive to write actionable articles, but let’s face it: improving code performance can be a bit intimidating.
+Not today, my friends!
+In this post, I’ll share some lesser-known but highly effective strategies to speed up your codebase — starting tomorrow.
+Get ready to learn some serious performance hacks!

+During a starry evening, I happened to remember what I thought was a performant solution compared to what I see in the Node.js panorama, and I think it's worth sharing.

 It happens to me to remember what I thought was a performant solution compared to what I see in the Node.js panorama, and I think it's worth sharing.